Skip to Content

 Cannon County

 Located in central Tennessee, Cannon County is a must-visit for all gem hunters!
-This county is rich in various minerals, including calcite, celestite, fluorite, geodes, goethite, limonite, pyrite, and others.
+This county is rich in minerals, including calcite, celestite, fluorite, geodes, goethite, limonite, and pyrite.

 This country is most famous for its big and beautiful geode specimens, and it is the best place in central Tennessee where you can find them.